baudisgroup/BIO392/learning-goals.md

 - VCF (more extensive understanding of file structure expected)
 - "segment files"

+### Protein representation of variants

+- protein sizes
+- resource(s) for 3D protein structures and other protein information resources
+- types of genome variants with respect to their impact on protein composition
+- amino acid physicochemical properties (size, charge) and effect of variation due to amino acid properties
+- conservation state of a given AA and its relation to mutation frequency and functional importance

 ### Tutorials

 - What is "liftover" being used for?